jmspit/dodo/README.md

 Dodo is a C++ framework to GNU/Linux development and aims to integrate seamlessly with Docker containers and k8s ([kubernetes](https://kubernetes.io/)).
 ### A skeleton for services

-The dodo::common::Application reads its run-time configuration from a YAML file, typically presented to the container as a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
+The `dodo::common::Application` reads its run-time configuration from a YAML file, typically presented to the container as a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
 Many classes in the framework can be iniltialized (constructed) by passing a YAML node as parameter.

-Additionally, the dodo::common::Application implicitly installs signal handlers that are triggered on Docker stop requests, so that the container can shut down cleanly and quickly when requested.
+Additionally, the `dodo::common::Application` implicitly installs signal handlers that are triggered on Docker stop requests, so that the container can shut down cleanly and quickly when requested.

-Logging can be configured to write to one or more of these targets:
+Logging (`dodo::common::Logger`) can be configured to write to one or more of these targets:

   -  A directory with a configured trail (size, history) of log files.
   -  A syslog call to [rsyslog](https://www.rsyslog.com/).